-From 30 October 2014 it will be illegal to display tobacco products in shops and businesses in Jersey.
+It's illegal to display tobacco products in shops and businesses in Jersey.
 There are certain situations where temporary displays may be allowed but only in the limited circumstances set out in the new law.

-A summary of the limited circumstances referred to in the new law are listed below, however, you must comply fully with the law, so we suggest that you read the guidance document provided below in full to avoid any breaches.
+A summary of the limited circumstances referred to in the new law are listed below.
+However, you must comply fully with the law.
+So we suggest that you read the guidance document provided below in full to avoid any breaches.

 - following requests to buy or see tobacco products by a customer over 18 years old (described as a 'requested display' in the legislation)

 - incidental displays while staff are actively assessing stock levels for the purposes of stock control

 Guidance on the display and pricing of tobacco products in Jersey

 If you're the proprietor or manager, you're responsible for making sure that your business complies with the new law.
 The changes are:

 - tobacco products must be stored out of public sight except in the limited circumstances listed in the regulations and guidance